paulrouget/paulrouget.github.com/_posts/2012-11-05-featuredesign.md

 # Shaping a Firefox feature - how does it work?

-So first, a little warning: *I'm delibarately simplifying the whole story.
+So first, a little warning: *I'm deliberately simplifying the whole story.
 Because a lot of people are involved in more than one team, because Mozilla is a mix of employees and volunteers, because not all the teams work the same way, because we have lot of different products…*